• About

 14 Friday Jun 2019

-Posted by Brandon Ray Kirk in African American History, Ashland, Stone Branch
+Posted African American History, Ashland, Stone Branch

 A.J.
 Dickerson, African-Americans, Appalachia, Ashland, Dan Claytor, Fannie Hill, genealogy, history, John Smith, Kentucky, Logan County, Lucy Woodie, Mary Johnson, Minnie Gayhart, Nathaniel Hogans, Samuel Thomas, Stone Branch, West Virginia, Will Woodie